irisbaron/loopback-demo-zos/README.md

 Just like before, you&#39;ll be walked through the process of making a model object, all from the command line.
 Select the following options:

 ```
-?Enter the model name:Customer
+?Enter the model name: Customer

-?Select the datasource to attach Customer to:customerRecords (memory)
+?Select the datasource to attach Customer to: customerRecords (memory)

-?Select model's base classPersistedModel
+?Select model's base class PersistedModel

 ?Expose Customer via the REST API?
 No